Categories

 The Crumbling of the Cloisters

 What’s happening to the museum?
-Core collection getting sent off while slated for being in a show at the Glass Pavilion and the Cloisters getting dismantled — a total shock and all at once!
+Core collection getting sent off to New Zealand while slated for being in a show at the Glass Pavilion and the Cloisters getting dismantled — a total shock and all at once!

 pages from Toledo Museum of Art Masterworks, published in 2009

 On January 30, 2025 the museum announced on Facebook that it would be closing the Cloisters on February 2, until 2027.
-You had to dig into the comments to find out that they plan to dismantle it and move it three galleries over to the location of the Wolfe Gallery, that they would tear apart after they just built it 13 years ago with a $2 million donation from Mary and Fritz Wolfe, who have since passed away.
+You had to dig into the comments to find out that they plan to dismantle it and move it two galleries over.

 The Cloisters at the Toledo Museum of Art was a gift of Edward Drummond Libbey.